cakephp/docs/en/migrations.rst

 You can also use the ``underscore_form`` as the name for your migrations i.e.
 ``create_products``.

-.. versionadded:: cakephp/migrations 1.5.2

-    As of v1.5.2 of the `migrations plugin <https://github.com/cakephp/migrations/>`_, the migration filename will be automatically camelized.

 .. warning::

     Migration names are used as migration class names, and thus may collide with